damianb/openflame/README.markdown

 ## copyright

-(c) 2010 - 2011 OpenFlameCMS.com
+(c) 2010 - 2011 openflame-project.org

-This framework is generously provided for free by the OpenFlame CCMS Development Team.
+This framework is generously provided for free by the OpenFlame Development Group.